 Fort Walker is located in the Chesapeake Bay Watershed and all proposed land disturbances greater than 2,500 square feet are regulated.
-An Erosion and Sedimentation Control Plan (ESCP), Virginia Stormwater Management Permit (VSMP), Stormwater Pollution Prevention Plan (SWPPP), Energy Independence Security Act (EISA) Section 438 compliance are required prior to the approval of any land disturbance greater than 2,500 square feet.
+An Erosion and Sedimentation Control Plan (ESCP), Virginia Stormwater Management Permit (VSMP), Stormwater Pollution Prevention Plan (SWPPP), Energy Independence Security Act (EISA) Section 438 compliance may be required prior to the approval of any land disturbance.
 (NOTE: All land disturbance activities regardless of size must be coordinated and approved by the Fort Walker ENRD before disturbance begins).